modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 **PNP2011:** divided, one half awarded to Saul Perlmutter, the other half jointly to Brian P. Schmidt and Adam G. Riess "for the discovery of the accelerating expansion of the Universe through observations of distant supernovae".

-!!! tip "Physics Nobel Prize."
+!!! tip "Physics Nobel Prize awarded to Perlmutter, Schmidt, and Riess."

-	WORK (Perlmutter, Schmidt, and Riess): “The universe’s stars and galaxies are moving away from one another; the universe is expanding.
+	WORK: “The universe’s stars and galaxies are moving away from one another; the universe is expanding.
 Up until recently, the majority of astrophysicists believed that this expansion would eventually wane, due to the effect of opposing gravitational forces.
 Saul Perlmutter, Brian Schmidt, and Adam Riess studied exploding stars, called supernovae.
 Because the light emitted by stars appears weaker from a larger distance and takes on a reddish hue as it moves further from the observer, the researchers were able to determine how the supernovae moved.
 In 1998 they reached a surprising result: the universe is expanding at an ever-increasing rate.”

 !!! info "PHYSICS CONTENT (based on *Presse release* and *Popular information*)."